brycewray/hugo-site/content/posts/2020/03/back-nunjucks-eleventy-site.md

 One of the other templating choices is pure JavaScript itself, handled through .11ty.js files (presumably to avoid confusion with just plain .js files, such as those used for [configuration](https://11ty.dev/docs/config) purposes).
 In the beginning, I viewed that option with some curiosity but, since the Eleventy documentation doesn't give as many concrete examples for it as for Nunjucks and I couldn't find code from any other Eleventy users that followed that method, I let it be.

 Then, about a month ago, I saw word on the Eleventy [Twitter feed](https://twitter.com/Eleven_ty) of a fellow named [Reuben Lillie](https://reubenlillie.com), who had created his site almost entirely with .11ty.js templating.
 Even cooler: his [code](https://gitlab.com/reubenlillie/reubenlillie.com) is stupendously well-documented.
-If you're often disappointed by the documentation in other public repositories' code, Mr. Lillie's will make you cry for joy.
+If you're often disappointed by the documentation in other public repositories’ code, Mr. Lillie's will make you cry for joy.

 I was intrigued, and---with help from not only Mr. Lillie but also fellow Eleventy *aficionado* [Peter deHaan](https://about.me/peterdehaan)---spent a few weeks working to change my templating from .njk files to .11ty.js files.
 I finally went live with this templating last Sunday.